What We Owe The Future

 Another thing: does this self-sacrifice for the hereafter apply to non-sapient beasts, fish and fowls, too?
 Bushes and trees?
 Invaders from Mars?
 If not, why not?

 If present homo sapiens really is such a hopelessly venal case, who is to say it can redeem itself millennia into the future?
 What makes Macaskill think future us deserves that chance that present us is blowing so badly?
 Perhaps it would be better off for everyone else — especially said saintly beasts, fish fowls, bushes and trees — if we just winked out of existence now?

 Brainboxes to the rescue

-We should sacrifice you lot — birds in the hand — for our far-distant descendants — birds in a bush who may or may not be there in a million years.
+Should we really sacrifice you lot — ugly though you may be, you made it here, so you’re birds in the hand — for our far-distant descendants — birds in a bush — who may or may not be there in a million years?

 Thanks — but no thanks.

 Elon Musk is a fan.
 So, to MacAskill’s chagrin, is deluded crypto fantasist Sam Bankman-Fried.
 He seems to have “altruistically” given away a large portion of his investors’ money to the cause.
 I wonder what the expected value of that outcome was.
 You shouldn’t judge a book by the company it keeps on bookshelves, but still.

 If you want sensible and thoughtful writing about the planet and its long term future, try Stewart Brand, Brian Eno and the good folk of the Long Now Foundation.
 Give this hokum the swerve.